-- 7. At least 15% of the UCITS fund's assets are invested in sustainable investments, as defined in article 2, no. 17, of the Disclosure Regulation, that contribute to achieving an environmental and/or social objective, whereby the sustainable investments meet the aforementioned ESG criteria. - 8.
-For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector; - violation of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises and - exposure to controversial weapons. - 9.
-Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV. - 10.Up to 49% of the UCITS fund's assets may be invested in money market instruments.
+- 5. At least 15% of the UCITS fund's assets are invested in sustainable investments, as defined in article 2, no. 17, of the Disclosure Regulation, that contribute to achieving an environmental and/or social objective, whereby the sustainable investments meet the aforementioned ESG criteria. - 6.
+For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector: - violation of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises and - exposure to controversial weapons. - 7.
+Up to 49% of the UCITS fund's assets may be invested in money market instruments.
 There are no restrictions regarding the money market instruments that may be purchased in accordance with article 6 of the General Terms and Conditions of Investment.
-Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 11.
-Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets.

-12. Up to 49% of the UCITS fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment.
+Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 8.
+Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets. - 9.
+Up to 49% of the UCITS fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment.

-13. In addition to the investment limits defined in paragraphs 1 through 12 above and in the General Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act (InvStG) that at least 51% of the UCITS fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in such equity capital investments as defined by article 2 (8) InvStG that are equities which are admitted to official trading on a stock exchange or admitted to, or included in, another organized market ("equity funds").
+10. In addition to the investment limits defined in paragraphs 1 through 9 above and in the General Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act (InvStG) that at least 51% of the UCITS fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in such equity capital investments as defined by article 2 (8) InvStG that are equities which are admitted to official trading on a stock exchange or admitted to, or included in, another organized market ("equity funds")